Building an AI Governance Framework

 Within the committee, designate a Chief AI Officer or AI Governance Lead responsible for policy development, compliance monitoring, and escalation.
 This person (or small team) ensures governance is actually followed, not just documented.

 Create clear governance workflows.
 When teams propose new AI projects, they follow a defined approval process: impact assessment, risk evaluation, fairness review, compliance check, and final approval.
 Make this process lightweight for low-risk projects, more rigorous for high-risk applications.
+At Rotate, we help organizations build these governance structures so innovation continues without creating compliance debt.

-Data Governance Essentials
+What Are Data Governance Essentials for AI Systems?

 Create a data inventory documenting available datasets, their characteristics, quality levels, and permitted uses.
 Establish data stewardship—designate owners responsible for data quality and appropriate usage.